msadowski/msadowski.github.io/_posts/2025-02-06-Roboticist-visits-fosdem-2025.md

 * Make a super high-quality proposal.
 You are competing for a speaking slot with world-class roboticists, a two-sentence abstract won't cut it, no matter the reputation of your project
 * Don't use AI to write your proposal (reviewers can often tell, and you get huge minus points for that)
-* Include links to your repository.
-It helps if it's actively maintained
 * It's always a good idea to submit a link to your repository in the proposal.
 It's great if it shows some history of development and it's not just a handful of commits

 ### Accommodation